AsarePhilip/data-scrapping/README.md

 1. **data package/**

-  Directory is a data package containing the the extracted data, **data.csv** in csv format and json file **datapackage.json** that describes the data.
+  This Directory is a data package containing the the extracted data, **data.csv** in csv format and json file **datapackage.json** that describes the data.

 2. **data.py**